Camila Cabello opens up about leaving Fifth Harmony

 Cabello left Fifth Harmony in December 2016.
 In a post on Twitter, Fifth Harmony — consisting of members Ally Brooke, Normani Kordei, Dinah Jane, and Lauren Jauregui — announced Cabello's departure, writing, "After 4 and a half years of being together, we have been informed via her representatives that Camila has decided to leave Fifth Harmony.
 We wish her well."

 As Nicki Swift previously reported, the group later appeared to shade Cabello with a performance at the 2017 VMAs.
 Before performing their song "Angel," the girls appeared on stage with a fifth person, who was quickly launched backwards off of a platform.Fuller House star Jodie Sweetin ordered to pay child support

 Brooke later explained the appearance of the fifth band member as an attempt to "show the world in an artistic way that, hey, the four of us are Fifth Harmony."

 But Cabello — whose debut solo album, Camila, will be released on Friday, Jan.
 12 — certainly didn't take the performance that way.
 In her New York Times interview, she stated, "It definitely hurt my feelings" (via Billboard).

 She added, "I wasn't expecting it, I wasn't prepared for it — especially because at that point I'd moved on from it.
 I was just like, 'What?
-Why?'"Geoffrey Rush resigns from film academy following allegations of 'inappropriate behavior'
+Why?'"Star asked to ‘sleep with Charles’

 While we wait for Fifth Harmony to respond to Cabello's recent comments, read all about the other reasons she said goodbye to the famous girl group.